oracle-devrel/oci-vision-ai/docs/overview.md

 Of course, the domain we're going to observe is specifically going to focus on Computer Vision, a branch of Artificial Intelligence, that aims to use visual data to automate, or improve the quality of an application.

 OCI Vision is a versatile service that focuses on this.
 We (the users) can access these services in the following ways:
+Generative AI Service

+Unlock the power of generative AI models equipped with advanced language comprehension for building the next generation of enterprise applications.
+Oracle Cloud Infrastructure (OCI) Generative AI is a fully managed service available via API to seamlessly integrate these versatile language models into a wide range of use cases, including writing assistance, summarization, and chat.
 - Using an OCI SDK: seamless interaction with your favorite programming language, without needing to create your own custom implementation / framework.
 - Using the OCI Console: easy-to-use, browser-based interface, by accessing your OCI account and using the services with the web interface provided by Oracle.
 - Using the OCI Command-Line Interface (CLI): Quick access and full functionality without programming.
 The CLI is a package that allows you to use a terminal to operate with OCI.